Indonesian police ban violent protests, separatism in Papua

-Papua has been racked by the most serious civil unrest in years over perceived racial and ethnic discrimination.
-Some protesters have also been demanding a referendum on independence, something the government has ruled out.
-The Papuan police issued six notices over the weekend, which included the ban on demonstrations and a list of criminal charges that could be brought against violators, chief security minister Wiranto told a news conference.
+Papuan police chief Rudolf Alberth Rodja issued six notices over the weekend, which included the ban on demonstrations and a list of criminal charges that could be brought against violators, Antara reported.
+"Any person or organization is prohibited from carrying out or spreading separatism in expressing opinions in public and violation of this will result in strict action and law enforcement," Antara wrote.

-"Any person or organisation is prohibited from carrying out or spreading separatism in expressing opinions in public and violation of this will result in strict action and law enforcement," state news agency Antara reported, citing the notices.
-Police also said in the notices that spreading fake news was a punishable crime, Antara reported.

-Police have arrested 41 people in several Papuan cities for damaging public facilities and looting, Wiranto said.
-Separately, two students were arrested in Jakarta and charged for treason.
+Police also said in the notices that spreading fake news was a punishable crime, the news agency reported.
+Police have arrested 28 people in Papua for "damaging and burning properties, violence, provocation and looting", while two students have been arrested for treason in the capital, Jakarta.

 Four Australians who allegedly took part in a pro-independence demonstration in the city of Sorong, West Papua, would be deported, immigration authorities said in a statement.
-About 6,000 police and military personnel have been flown in to Papua, national police chief Tito Karnavian said, reinforcing the already heavy military presence in a region that has endured decades of mostly low-level separatist conflict.
+About 6,000 police and military personnel have been flown in to Papua, national police chief Tito Karnavian said, to reinforce a region that already has a heavy military presence, due to decades of mostly low-level separatist conflict.

 Television footage showed people cleaning up a partly charred building that protesters torched in the provincial capital of Jayapura.
 Antara said four people were killed in Jayapura during protests last week, citing the city's police chief.